 The difference with the steps in the previous section is that the “-ssj 0” option is used to disable SSJ.

-When down and restart the database broker so that improvements in the query execution are not associated with caching of blocks or records.
+When you test performance, you might want to shut down and restart the database broker so that improvements in the query execution are not associated with the caching of the blocks or records.

-The performance when disabling SSJ (-ssj 0) would be much slower.
+The performance when you disable SSJ (-ssj 0) would be much slower.

-Sample Code using FORWARD-ONLY Dynamic Queries
+Sample Code Using FORWARD-ONLY Dynamic Queries

-Steps to run the sample program using SSJ on a system with OpenEdge 12.1 installed:
+To run the sample program using SSJ on a system with OpenEdge 12.1 installed, follow these steps:

 prodb sports2020 sports2020

 proserve sports2020 -S 20000

 mpro sports2020 -S 20000 -p SSJ2.p

-The connection to the database is done using network parameter “-S 20000”.
+The connection to the database is done using the network parameter “-S 20000”.
 A client/server connection is established.
-The program SSJ2.p runs and display the elapsed time for the query.
+The program SSJ2.p runs and displays the elapsed time for the query.

 The sample program uses a FORWARD-ONLY dynamic query with NO-LOCK.

 QryInfo Logging